← Back to Blog

 Flooring

-• Vacuum 2-3x weekly with HEPA filter vacuum
+• Vacuum 2-3x weekly with a high-quality filtered vacuum

 • Use washable rugs instead of wall-to-wall carpet